Carbonique/ansible-role-autorestic/README.md

 - src: git@gitlab.com:carbonique/ansible-role-autorestic.git
   scm: git
   name: autorestic
-  version: master #master for latest.
-A new installation will overwrite the old role.
-Thus, you could also use a specific version (see tags in the repository)
+  version: #Leave empty for latest.
+To download a specific version: use the tag as listed in repo
 ```

 For system wide installation: